Enterprise-CMCS/mac-fc-security-hub-visibility/README.md

 - **created**: Count of newly created issues.
 - **closed**: Count of issues closed during the run.
 - **create-issue-errors**: Count of errors encountered during Jira issue creation.
-- **link-issue-errors-on-creation**: Count of errors encountered during Jira issue linking at creation time.
+- **link-issue-errors-on-creation** (v2.2.1): Count of errors encountered during Jira issue linking at creation time.
-- **link-issue-errors-on-closure**: Count of errors encountered during Jira issue linking at closure time.
+- **link-issue-errors-on-closure** (v2.2.1): Count of errors encountered during Jira issue linking at closure time.
 - **jql**: The JQL query used for retrieving new updates.

 You can utilize the outputs to extend the security hub functionalities.
 This is especially useful for real-time updates on your security findings and issue tracking.